Enum FakeReadCause

 (*x)[1][{ x = y; 4}]

-then the first bounds check is invalidated when we evaluate the second index expression.
-Thus we create a fake borrow of x across the second indexer, which will cause a borrow check error.
+Here, the first bounds check would be invalidated when we evaluate the second index expression.
+To make sure that this doesn’t happen, we create a fake borrow of x and hold it while we evaluate the second index.

 Trait Implementations§